Sussy82820193/hypixel-duping-tool/README.md

 # Hypixel-helper-mod
-basically a legal macro for slayers quests. or something
+basically a illegal macro for slayers quests. or something
 Anti-macro and fully automatic.